DocDBrown/RedKangarooBootLoader/SECURITY.md

-# RedKangarooOS Security Policy
+# RedKangarooBootLoader Security Policy

 ## Supported Versions

-The following versions of RedKangarooOS are currently supported with security updates:
+The following versions of RedKangarooBootLoader are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |